donovanrichardson/senbiki/content/posts/long-island-counties/index.md

 | New Suffolk                     | Farmingville                        | 985,018    |

 ![We can see here that the "new" counties are all moved eastward such that "new" Suffolk is significantly smaller than the real Suffolk County.](moved-eastward.png)
 In the above image, the real county boundaries are shown in red while my "New Counties" are demarcated by black lines.
-We can see here that the "new" counties are all moved eastward such that "New" Suffolk is significantly smaller than the real Suffolk County.
+We can see here that the "new" counties are all shifted eastward such that "New" Suffolk is significantly smaller than the real Suffolk County.

+## Examining the boundaries

-This algorithm on its own is not perfect.
-Part of Glen Cove was made an exclave of New Queens while being connected by land only to New Nassau.
+Sometimes my algorithm did not perfectly preserve the clustering together of nearby densely populated regions.
+Part of Glen Cove, a more densely populated area of the North Shore of Nassau County, was made an exclave of New Queens while being connected by land only to New Nassau.

 ![Part of Glen Cove was made an exclave of New Queens while being connected by land only to New Nassau.](glen-cove.png)